VAdamec/aquatemp/README.md

 1.	edit settings file for your needs
 2.	./heatpump install
-~~3.	add control.sh and status.sh to systemd
+3. ~~add control.sh and status.sh to systemd
 	(you could use the script "setup_systemd install" to add and enable the service "ubuntu" the service name will be aquatemp_control and aquatemp_status)~~